k8ssandra/k8ssandra/docs/content/en/tasks/secure/_index.md

 Like other objects installed as part of the Helm release, secrets will be deleted when you run `helm uninstall`.

-Each K8ssandra component (each deployment) has a username property to override the default username:
+Each K8ssandra component (each deployment) has a property to provide your own secret for each component:

-* Cassandra -  `cassandra.auth.superuser.name`
+* Cassandra
-* Stargate - `stargate.cassandraUser.username`
+  * `spec.cassandra.superuserSecretRef`
-* Reaper - `reaper.cassandraUser.username`
+* Reaper
-* Medusa - `medusa.cassandraUser.username`

-Alternatively, you can provide your own secret for each component:

-* Cassandra -  `cassandra.auth.superuser.secret`
+  * `spec.reaper.cassandraUserSecretRef`
-* Stargate - `stargate.cassandraUser.secret`
+  * `spec.reaper.jmxUserSecretRef`
-* Reaper - `reaper.cassandraUser.secret`
+  * `spec.reaper.uiUserSecretRef`
-* Medusa - `medusa.cassandraUser.secret`
+* Medusa
+  * `spec.medusa.cassandraUserSecretRef`

-The secret must have username and password keys.
+The secret must have `username` and `password` keys.
 The secret also needs to exist in the same namespace in which you are installing K8ssandra.

-Because the secret is created outside of the Helm release, it is not managed by Helm.
-Running `helm uninstall` will not delete the secret.

 {{% alert title="Recommendation" color="success" %}}
 Be consistent in your handling of secrets.
-Either manage all of them outside of Helm, or let all of them be created by K8ssandra.
+Either manage all by yourself, or let all of them be created by K8ssandra.
 {{% /alert %}}

 ## JMX configuration and access